baoshan/docas.io/copywriting/features.md

 ## Become a Better Developer Right Now

   * Include a concise description for all folders and source files.

+    + For source files, write the description at the first line as:
+          {COMMENT_SYMBOL}{FOUR SPACES}{THE DESCRIPTION}
+    + For markdown files, write the description at the first line as:
+          {FOUR SPACES}{THE DESCRIPTION}
+    + For directories, the description is the description for the `README.md` in that directory.
+    + For shebang scripts, write the description as source files following the shebang line.

   * Always do top-down design before coding.

+    + Break large, complex tasks into many small, simple, and intuitive tasks.
+    + Write down each task's procedure using markdown in comments.
+    + Using docas.io to communicate the design with your team.
+    + Coding will become a breeze once your ideas got proofed.

   * Judge the sanity of your design by analysing source lines of code.

+    + Tackle down the puzzle piece by piece.
+    + Control the source lines of code of all sources under a maintaibable size.

   * Maintain always up-to-date documentations using docas.io.

+    + In two steps, have an always up-to-date documentation hosted at GitHub pages.
+    + Read the source by yourself.
+    + Invite your friends to use or comment on the source.

 ## Supported Languages